 Need for Guardianship

-In the absence of a health care proxy, family members or the medical institution will have to go to court to have someone appointed as guardian and in extreme cases get specific court authority for specific medical procedures.
-This process can cumbersome, expensive and time-consuming.
+In the absence of a health care proxy, family members or the medical institution will have to go to court to have someone appointed as guardian and in extreme cases, get specific court authority for specific medical procedures.
+This process can be cumbersome, expensive, and time-consuming.
 In addition, it can become the venue for conflict if family members can't agree on who should serve as guardian.